istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 all the IP addresses of a service are not even known, for example in the case of [CDNs](https://en.wikipedia.org/wiki/Content_delivery_network).

-The requirement 4 extends the requirement 3, by adding the source of the egress traffic to the policies: the policies can specify which source can access which external service.
-The source must be identified as in the requirement 2, for example, by a label of the source pod or by service account of the pod.
+The fourth requirement extends the thrid requirement, by adding the source of the egress traffic to the policies: the policies can specify which source can access which external service.
+The source must be identified as in the second requirement, for example, by a label of the source pod or by service account of the pod.
 It means that policy enforcement must also be _Kubernetes-aware_.
 If policy enforcement is not Kubernetes-aware, the policies must identify the source of traffic by the IP of the pod, which is not convenient, especially since the pods can come and go and their IPs are not static.

-The requirement 5 states that even if the cluster is compromised and the attackers controls some of the pods, they must not be able to cheat the monitoring or to violate policies of the egress control system.
+The fifth requirement states that even if the cluster is compromised and the attackers controls some of the pods, they must not be able to cheat the monitoring or to violate policies of the egress control system.
 We say that such a system provides _secure_ egress traffic control.

-The requirement 6 states that the traffic control should be provided without changing the application containers, in particular without changing the code of the applications and without changing the environment of the containers.
+The sixth requirement states that the traffic control should be provided without changing the application containers, in particular without changing the code of the applications and without changing the environment of the containers.
 We call such an egress traffic control system _transparent_.